chnm/model-articles/content/articles/blocknewman.md

     University Press, 1988)*,* 28-50, was foundational, and the 1989
     inception of *Gender & History* also reflected the increasing focus on gender.
-For just some of the ongoing discussion of gender v. women's history, see Gisela Bock, \"Women\'s History and Gender
+For just some of the ongoing discussion of gender v. women's history, see Gisela Bock, "Women's History and Gender
     History: Aspects of an International Debate,\" *Gender and History* 1, no. 1 (1989): 7--30; Susan Kingsley Kent, "Mistrials and
-    Diatribulations: A Reply to Joan Hoff," and Joan Hoff, "A Reply to My Critics," *Women\'s History Review* 5, no. 1 (1996): 9-18, 25-30;
+    Diatribulations: A Reply to Joan Hoff," and Joan Hoff, "A Reply to My Critics," *Women's History Review* 5, no. 1 (1996): 9-18, 25-30;
     Kathleen Canning, *Gender History in Practice: Historical perspectives on bodies, class & citizenship* (Ithaca: Cornell University Press, 2006), esp.
-3-121; Alice Kessler-Harris, "A Rich and Adventurous Journey: The Transnational Journey of Gender History in the United States," *Journal of Women\'s History* 19, no. 1 (2007): 153-159; Christie Anne Farnham, "The *Journal of Women's History:* Forerunner of the Future," *Journal of Women\'s History* 20, no. 1 (2008), 17.
+3-121; Alice Kessler-Harris, "A Rich and Adventurous Journey: The Transnational Journey of Gender History in the United States," *Journal of Women's History* 19, no. 1 (2007): 153-159; Christie Anne Farnham, "The *Journal of Women's History:* Forerunner of the Future," *Journal of Women's History* 20, no. 1 (2008), 17.

 [^8]: On the relation of gender and cultural histories, see Dror